anodejs/anodejs/docs/SIMPLE_SETUP.md

 * In ```Package location``` browse to the location of the downloaded ANODE package file.
 * In ```Configuration file``` browse to the configuration file you've created for the farm.

-NOTE: If you create farm with one instance (in Azure configuration you've specified ```Instances count="1"```), don't forget to check Azure's check box ```Deploy even if one or more roles contain a single instance.``` or/and ignore the warning Azure portal may issue.
+NOTE: If you create farm with one instance (in Azure configuration you've specified ```Instances count="1"```), don't forget to check Azure's check box ```Deploy even if one or more roles contain a single instance``` or/and ignore the warning Azure portal may issue.

 Submit the form and wait for all instances to be in the state ```Ready```.